csbailey5t/mapboxandtilemill/mapbox.tilemill.neatline.documentation.markdown

 ### Uploading the MBtiles created in TileMill

 First, you need to upload the layer that you've just created.
 In the "Data" page of your account, click "Upload data."
 Choose the file and click "Upload file."
 The file will appear in your list of data sources.
-It may take a few minutes for the file to processed.
+It may take a few minutes for the file to be processed.
 Once it is done processing it will be available to be used in a map.
 You will need to refresh the data page in order to update the processing status.

 ### Creating a new project